codsen/codsen/packages/easy-replace/README.md

   'zzzzz  zzzzzz zzzzzz',
   {
     leftOutsideNot: '',
-    leftOutside: ' ',
+    leftOutside: ' ', // <- space
     leftMaybe: '',
-    searchFor: ' ',
+    searchFor: ' ', // <- space
     rightMaybe: '',
     rightOutside: '',
     rightOutsideNot: ''
   },
-  ''
+  '' // <- empty string
 );
 //=> 'zzzzz zzzzzz zzzzzz'
 ```

 ---

-### Negative lookbehind* - if you want to match something that is not preceded by something else
+### Negative lookbehind* - if you want to match something that is NOT preceded by something else

 For example, our `<br />` sometimes look like `<br/>`.
 Replace all occurencies of `/>` with `{{space character}}/>` (disregard curly braces, it's only to make it more visible here) if they are not preceded with space already: